Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 3. Failure to address real problems with innovative solutions:

-Technology-enabled disrupters aim to solve real-world problems by designing apposite solutions.
-While this model works in most other industries, it is much more difficult to implement in the logistics industry, because of the vast number of activities, diversity thereof, and the number of stakeholders in the process.
+Technology-enabled disrupters aim to solve real-world problems by designing appropriate solutions.
+While this model works in most other industries, it is much more difficult to implement in the logistics industry because of the vast number of activities, diversity thereof, and the number of stakeholders in the process.
+Failure to address real problems will do little to engender customer satisfaction, leading to customers turning their backs on the product

-Nonetheless, solutions that do address the industry’s pain points are gaining traction.
-Examples include real-time visibility solutions and container tracking software.
+Nonetheless, solutions that do address the industry’s pain points and those of other supply chain operations, such as inventory management are gaining traction.
+Remember, they are all correlated.
+Examples of these solutions in the logistics and supply chain industry include real-time visibility solutions, big data analytics, and container tracking software.

 In this scenario, vendors providing a digital interface rather than tackling specific issues are unlikely to gain acceptance in the industry.